UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson07/lesson-07-concurrency.rst

 What does it mean to do something "Concurrently" ?
 It means multiple tasks are being done at the same time.
 Is Concurrency the same thing as "parallelism"?
 Not exactly:

  - Parallelism is about processing multiple things at the same time -- true parallelism requires multiple processors (or cores).
- - Concurrency is about handling multiple things at the same time -- things that may or may not be actually running in the processor at the same time (such as network requests for instance).
+ - Concurrency is about handling multiple things at the same time -- things that may or may not actually be running in the processor at the same time (such as network requests).

 So, parallelism needs concurrency, but concurrency needs not be in parallel.